ngs-docs/angus/admin/announcement.md

 ### Course Description
-This intensive two week summer course will introduce attendees with a strong biology background to the practice of analyzing short-read sequencing data from Illumina and other next-gen platforms.
+This intensive two week summer course will introduce attendees with a strong biology background to the practice of analyzing short-read sequencing data from Illumina and other next-gen platforms (e.g., Nanopore, PacBio).
 The first week will introduce students to computational thinking and large-scale data analysis on UNIX platforms.
-The second week will focus on mapping, assembly, and analysis of short-read data for resequencing, ChIP-seq, and RNAseq.
+The second week will focus on genome and transcriptome assembly, transcript quantitation, mapping, and other topics.

 No prior programming experience is required, although familiarity with some programming concepts is helpful, and bravery in the face of the unknown is necessary.
 2 years or more of graduate school in a biological science is strongly suggested.
 Faculty, postdocs, and research staff are more than welcome!